dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T138: Society has a duty to protect unborn rights.
+### T138: Society has a duty to protect the inherent rights of unborn children.

 |Support|
 |---|